High urgency

 What you must do

-Review and update all listings to ensure total price includes all mandatory fees; monitor FTC rulemaking for finalization.
+Review and adjust all advertising and booking platforms to ensure total price includes all mandatory fees upfront.

 Deadline